maciekrb/grunt-gitshow/README.md

   - `%B`: raw body (unwrapped subject and body)
   - `%N`: commit notes

+An ugly `%v` has been added to get the output of `git describe --tags` instead of the `git show` executed otherwise.

 #### Match
 Type: `String|RegExp`
 Indicates the matching expression.